-Ethiopia, for its part, said last week that Sudan’s military had “organised attacks by using heavy machine guns” and that “many civilians have been murdered and wounded”.
+For its part, Ethiopia said last week that Sudan’s military had “organized attacks by using heavy machine guns” and that “many civilians have been murdered and wounded.”

 Sudan’s information minister and government spokesman Feisal Mohamed Saleh said the country did not want war with Ethiopia but its forces would respond to any aggression.

 “We fear that these comments contain a hostile position towards Sudan.”
 “We ask Ethiopia to stop attacking Sudanese territory and Sudanese farmers,” he told Reuters news agency.

 Sudan said on December 31 it had taken control of all of the Sudanese territory in the area.
 Ethiopia says Sudan took advantage of its forces being distracted by the conflict in Tigray, northern Ethiopia, to occupy Ethiopian land and loot properties.